Nidhish-Mehra/Nidhish-Mehra/README.md

 </br>
 <p>
 <em>
-<b>🎓</b> I am currently pursuing my BE degree in Information Technology
+<b>🎓</b> I have completed my BE degree in Information Technology from Mumbai University.
 </br>
-<b>👨‍💻 </b>I have an interest in developing products that solve real life problems
+<b>👨‍💻 </b>I have an interest in developing products that solve real life problems.
 </em>
 </p>